 At Creditview Dental in Mississauga, our dentists can perform frenectomies to remove the frenum when it is limiting movement in the mouth, most commonly in babies and children.

 What Is a Frenectomy?

-A frenectomy is a simple surgical procedure to remove a frenum from the mouth when it is too tight or short and limits movement in the mouth.
-This procedure can be performed at any age, but is most common for babies and children.
+A frenectomy is a simple surgical procedure to remove a frenum when it is too tight or short and is limiting movement in the mouth.
+This procedure can be performed at any age but is most common for babies and children.

 Types of Frenums

 A frenum is a small piece of tissue that connects your cheeks, tongue or lips to your gum area.
 The restriction of any of these frenums is a natural condition that babies are born with.

 The lingual frenum is the tissue that connects the tongue to the bottom of the mouth.
 When this frenum restricts movement in the mouth, it’s referred to as a tongue-tie.